paucabar/AimSeg/README.md

 ## Usage

 The AimSeg core is run in Fiji, but it also requires a pixel and an object classifier that can be trained on a different software.
-Our workflow uses ilastik, but AimSeg has the potential to use probability maps and object predictions generreted using different tools.
+Our workflow uses ilastik, but AimSeg has the potential to use probability maps and object predictions generated using different tools.
 The documentation includes instructions to use models pre-trained in ilastik.
 The subtitle of each section includes, in parentheses, the software to be used (i.e., Fiji or ilastik).

 NOTE: to use the example dataset and pre-trained models just use the AimSeg default parameters.